Friday’s analyst upgrades and downgrades

 Believing its current valuation provides an attractive entry point for investors, Mr. Tremblay set a target of $4 per share.
 The average is $3.92.

-"VNP trades at just 6.2 times and 5.6 times enterprise value-to-EBITDA based on our 2018 and 2019 estimates, respectively, near the bottom of its historical range of 5–9 times and at a large discount to peers—too low in our view, given the company's recent progress and constructive outlook," he said.
+"VNP trades at just 6.2 times and 5.6 times enterprise value-to-EBITDA based on our 2018 and 2019 estimates, respectively, near the bottom of its historical range of 5–9 times and at a large discount to peers — too low in our view, given the company's recent progress and constructive outlook," he said.
 "Our $4.00 target implies 7.5 times EV/EBITDA based on our 2019 estimates."

 "Our Buy recommendation is supported by a 58-per-cent potential return to our target.
 We believe investors should take advantage of the current attractive entry point to accumulate VNP shares ahead of the company's achieving important milestones as part of its ongoing evolution."